- our blog

 Who can apply for a personal loan?

-Most employed Singapore residents can apply for personal loans online, such as full-time employees, part-time employees, and self-employed people such as property agents, insurance agents, Grab/ Gojek/ taxi drivers, food delivery riders, etc.
+Most employed Singapore residents can apply for personal loans online through accredited online money lenders in Singapore, such as full-time employees, part-time employees, and self-employed people such as property agents, insurance agents, Grab/ Gojek/ taxi drivers, food delivery riders, etc.

-Most foreigners in Singapore can also borrow from licensed moneylenders as long as they are residing in Singapore.
+Most foreigners in Singapore can also borrow from licensed money lenders online as long as they are working and residing in Singapore, and can furnish all required documents.

 SME Business Loan

-During this time, a financial boost from an SME Business Loan would help to fuel the business operations and help the company tide through this difficult period.
+During such times, a financial boost from an SME Business Loan would help to fuel the business operations and help the company tide through this difficult period.

 Chapter 4